 Emma Walker, Master Blender, Johnnie Walker

 Emma’s classroom interest in chemistry was the first stepping stone that led her to a career in whisky blending.
-When she actually got to university to study it, though, it was her first taste of Talisker which led her towards another passion.
+When she got to university to study it, though, her first taste of Talisker led her towards another passion.
 Whisky; in all its complexity and nuances of flavour.

-She went on to complete a PhD, and joined many of her friends down the route of working as a process chemist.
+She went on to complete a PhD, and planned to work as a process chemist.
 “But, holding a passion for flavours and the science behind them, I knew I wanted to do something that could involve flavour with my background in chemistry”, Emma explains.

 In 2008, she applied for a job at Diageo’s Technical Centre.
 It was to be the launchpad for her highly successful career in whisky.
 Today, Emma holds the accolade of first female Master Blender at Johnnie Walker.
-She works alongside a team of 12 expert whisky makers – and although she leads the team, Emma insists everything they achieve is the result of a joint effort.
+Although Emma leads a team of 12 expert whisky makers, she insists everything they achieve is the result of a joint effort.

-“One of the things I enjoy about working as a blender is that no two days are the same, and every day involves working with a range of amazing people”, says Emma.
-“At any one time, we’re conducting hundreds of experiments, and exploring a wide range of innovative flavours and influences, distillation conditions, grain used, cask finishes and different types of oak wood – all in the pursuit of exceptional flavour.”
+“One of the things I enjoy about working as a blender is that no two days are the same.
+Every day involves working with a range of amazing people”, says Emma.
+“At any one time, we’re conducting hundreds of experiments.
+We’re exploring a wide range of innovative flavours and influences, distillation conditions, grain used, cask finishes and different types of oak wood – all in the pursuit of exceptional flavour.”

-Since her Edinburgh University friends introduced her to Talisker and Lagavulin, Emma’s whisky palette sharpened and has continued to evolve, and she’s still blown away by the depth and breadth of different flavours whisky has to offer.
-“As a blender and someone passionate about flavour, that opens up a whole world of flavour experimentation that is just fascinating to me.
-But most of all, I love the people that you meet as a whisky maker – that is perhaps one of the most enjoyable bits of my job, meeting wonderful people from across Scotland and further afield every single day.”
+Since her Edinburgh University friends introduced her to Talisker and Lagavulin, Emma’s whisky palette has continued to evolve.
+She’s still blown away by the depth and breadth of different flavours whisky has to offer.
+“As a blender, that opens up a whole world of flavour experimentation that is just fascinating to me.
+But most of all, I love the wonderful people that you meet as a whisky maker.
+That is perhaps one of the most enjoyable bits of my job.”

 “I often get asked about working in a ‘male’ industry, but to be honest, this doesn’t reflect my experience.
-I have reached the position I’m in through the support I’ve received from amazing people across the industry, and through gaining opportunities to build my experience and capability.
-Our team at Johnnie Walker has been selected on merit and have grown together, organically reaching an even gender split.
-This diversity is reflected in our distillery management and we see female operators, coppersmiths, coopers and engineers across our sites in Scotland.
-So, I don’t really feel like a trailblazer – I’m one of the team, in an industry as diverse as our whisky.”
+I’ve reached the position I’m in through the support I’ve received from amazing people across the industry.
+Gaining opportunities to build my experience and capability has also been invaluable.
+Our team at Johnnie Walker has been selected on merit, organically reaching an even gender split.
+Our distillery management reflects this diversity and there are female operators, coppersmiths, coopers and engineers across our sites in Scotland.
+So, I don’t really feel like a trailblazer.
+I’m one of the team, in an industry as diverse as our whisky.”

 Emma feels passionately about making the whisky industry as inclusive and accessible as possible, regardless of your background.
-“It’s important that the whisky industry continues to talk about the diverse range of people who work in whisky – if you see someone like yourself doing a job, it’s easier to picture yourself in a similar role.
-We strongly believe whisky is for everyone, and we’re encouraging inclusion and diversity in every sense, in the workplace, in our communities and with our consumers.”
+“It’s important that the whisky industry continues to talk about the diverse range of people who work in whisky.
+If you see someone like yourself doing a job, it’s easier to picture yourself in a similar role.
+We strongly believe whisky is for everyone, and we’re encouraging inclusion and diversity in every sense.
+That means in the workplace, in our communities and with our consumers.”

-While progress is being made, there’s still a long journey ahead.
-Diageo is determined to lead that agenda, Emma explains, which is why the company’s ten-year action plan has ambitious inclusion and diversity goals.
+While progress is being made, there’s still a long journey ahead and Diageo is determined to lead that agenda.
+Ambitious inclusion and diversity goals are included in the company’s ten-year action plan.
 “We will continue to break down barriers and challenge prejudice so that it is just a given that women work in and enjoy drinking whisky, and it’s not talked about as an issue to overcome”, says Emma.

 One of the beauties of whisky is its ever-evolving nature and the secrets the spirit still holds.
-“The one thing that I would say that has changed over the last decade has been our understanding of the science and technology involved in whisky making”, says Emma.
-“There have been many advancements over the last forty years in the whole process of making Scotch – it’s been wonderful to witness.
-Part of that has been a push towards making Scotch production more sustainable, and we continue to make great strides in that regard.
+“Over the last decade, our understanding of the science and technology involved in whisky making has changed”, says Emma.
+“There have been many advancements over the last forty years in the process of making Scotch.
+It’s been wonderful to witness.
+Part of that has been a push towards making Scotch production more sustainable, an area in which we’re making great strides.